Medical Marijuana: Benefits, Risks, and Patient Care Explained

 1. Anxiety

-For many patients, CBD and carefully measured amounts of THC can reduce stress and promote calmness.
+Anxiety is a common topic patients discuss during medical cannabis evaluations, but responses to THC and CBD can vary.
 However, high THC levels may worsen anxiety or trigger paranoia.
 This makes medical oversight important to ensure proper dosing and strain selection.

 2. Chronic Pain

-Cannabis is widely recognized for its pain-relieving properties.
+Chronic pain is one of the most common reasons patients ask about medical cannabis eligibility.
 THC interacts with pain receptors, while CBD may reduce inflammation.
 Patients often report reduced reliance on opioids and improved mobility, though results depend on dose, product type, and long-term follow-up.

 3. Mental Health Problems

-Cannabinoids can influence neurotransmitters linked to mood, offering relief for some patients with depression.
+Patients with mood-related concerns should discuss cannabis carefully with a licensed provider, especially when other medications are involved.
 That said, responses vary: while some experience improvements in mood and motivation, others may find high THC products increase lethargy or low mood.
 Personalized care is key.
+Learn how 95.8% of Depression Patients Say Cannabis Elevates Their Mood.

 4. Parkinson’s Disease